 Community Open Play

 The City of Alexandria Department of Recreation, Parks and Cultural Activities is celebrating National Park and Recreation Month by offering free Community Open Play throughout the summer at Ben Brenman Park, Witter Recreational Park, Francis Hammond Middle School, Simpson Park and Four Mile Run Park.
-Beginning September 2 through November 26, families, friends and neighbors of all ages are encouraged to visit our fields to exercise, play soccer, lacrosse, touch football, rugby, frisbee and much more.
+Beginning March 16 - June 19, families, friends and neighbors of all ages are encouraged to visit our fields to exercise, play soccer, lacrosse, touch football, rugby, frisbee and much more.
 The schedule for each location is listed below:

 Below are some guidelines to follow as you participate: